graciasrochelle/GlobalXCodingAssessment/README.md

 - [xUnit.net](https://xunit.github.io/docs/getting-started-dotnet-core)

 ## Features
-- Takes two command line arguments:
+- Takes two command line arguments - Argument 1 is the feature name and Argument 2 is the filename that contains the Names to be sorted:
 > dotnet run name-sorter ./unsorted-names-list.txt

 Or set Visual Studion environment variables
 > Project -> Options -> Run -> Configuration -> Default -> Arguments -> OK

-_Note: Argument 1 is the feature name and Argument 2 is the filename that contains the Names to be sorted._
 - The program reads the file and sorts the set of names by last name.
 A name must have at least 1 given name and may have up to 3 given names
 - The program then writes the sorted set of names to a file `sorted-names-list.txt`
 - The program also prints the unsorted and sorted set of names on the screen once the program executes